Ahmadi1798/to-do-app/README.md

 # To Do App

-This a simple to do app which tracks your daily to do list and it has the ability to store and delete to dos for now it is not connected to database, i will connect it inshallah soon. this project is built by React js and tailwindcss but i used vanilla js and css as well.
+This a simple to do app which tracks your daily to do list and it has the ability to store and delete to dos and users are able to edit tasks as well. this project is built by React js and tailwindcss but i used vanilla js and css as well.